jahnavi-maddhuri/MovieRecs_DataEngineering/README.md

 ![alt text](images/app_screenshot_2.png)

 ## Load Testing
-10000 Users and up to 497 requests per second
+10000 Users and up to 497 requests per second.
+We were unable to reach 10000 requests per second (RPS) likely because we are on a lower tier cloud service.
+A higher tier would likely boost our RPS to a higher amount.
 ![alt text](images/locust.png)

 ## Preparation and Running